 Gardening is fun if you have the proper tools and knowledge.
 With the help of the local tree expert. a few crops that you and your family love, and then go from there.
 You will enjoy the satisfaction of being able to walk out of your house, pick some food out of your garden, and come right back inside and eat it.
 There is nothing more green or sustainable than growing your own food to feed your family!
 And if you’re lucky and have a surplus, you can even can and freeze your bounty to feed you through the fall and winter months.
 Reach out to the plant experts in Hunting, Orange County to help you with your gardening ideas.

 5. Reduce the amount of grass in your yard.

 Last year, my husband worked on a huge project of reducing the amount of grass we had in our front yard through landscaping and building our raised bed garden (see the top picture).
 Our front yard is south facing, with no shade, so it was getting scorched by the sun every summer and needed a ton of water to stay alive and green (which we didn’t want to give it – see above about the rain barrel).
 So, we decided last year to basically gut our yard and start over.

 Now we have beautiful rock walls with flower/garden beds and just a small plot of drought-resistant grass, which is much easier to maintain and requires much less watering.
-Last summer, we also switched from a gas powered mower to a reel mower, further reducing the impact of our yard and lawn care on the environment.
+Last summer, we also switched from a gas-powered mower to a reel mower, further reducing the impact of our yard and lawn care on the environment.
 We had to get rid of tougher weeds as well manually, but next time we recommend getting a normal weed eater or even a self-propelled walk behind string trimmer.